Strong women wear their pain like stilettos. No matter how much it hurts, all you see is the beauty of it.

 This is where the 21 laws come in.

-Instead of coping with the harsh reality of the strip club life with denial and suppression, and eating late-night fast food in your car, these carefully curated laws will have you piercing through the jungle and cutting through the brush with a new sense of clarity and cunning.
+Instead of coping with the harsh reality of the strip club life with denial and suppression, and holding signs that cry out “Strippers Have Feelings Too” and “Strippers Lives Matter”, these carefully curated laws will have you piercing through the jungle and cutting through the brush with a new sense of clarity and cunning.
 Being fluid and able to adapt to every encounter in the jungle—positive or negative—is the mark of a true professional.
 Staying focused in the midst of distractions and keeping your eyes on the prize (not the glitter) while maintaining your balance on the pole takes extreme discipline and perseverance.

-If you’re up to the challenge, you can find the strength to wear the pain and stake your claim in the jungle—not to be a plain Jane, not even to be a Queen— but to be a Jungle Goddess.
-To have an almost mythical quality to the levels of your seduction and prowess.
-When your every step can command an ATM withdrawal.
+If you’re up to the challenge, you can find the strength to wear the pain and stake your claim in the jungle—not to be a plain Jane, not even to be a Queen—but to be a Jungle Goddess.
+To have an almost mythical quality to the levels of your seduction and femininity.
+When your every step can command an ATM withdrawal and a request for a scheduled appointment.